Vitamin B12 is an essential nutrient that your body can’t make on its own, so you need to get it from your diet or supplements.

-The same serving of this cereal also packs 140% of the RDI for vitamin B6 and good amounts of vitamins A, C and E (17).
+The same serving of this cereal also packs 29% of the DV for vitamin B6 and good amounts of vitamin A, folate, and iron (

-In fact, one study showed that when participants ate one cup (240 ml) of fortified cereal containing 4.8 mcg of vitamin B12 daily for 14 weeks, their vitamin B12 levels increased significantly (
+In fact, one study showed that when participants ate 1 cup (240 ml) of fortified cereal containing 4.8 mcg (200% of the DV) of vitamin B12 daily for 14 weeks, their vitamin B12 levels increased significantly (

 If you choose to use fortified cereal to increase your vitamin B12 intake, make sure to choose a brand low in added sugar and high in fiber or whole grains.

-Summary Cereal fortified with vitamin B12 may also help you increase your vitamin B12 levels.
-A 3/4-cup (29-gram) serving of Malt-O-Meal High Fiber Bran Flakes provides 137% of the RDI.
+Cereal fortified with vitamin B12 may also help you increase your vitamin B12 levels.
+One cup (59 grams) of Malt-O-Meal Raisin Bran provides 62% of the DV.

-Tuna contains high concentrations of vitamin B12, especially in the muscles right beneath the skin, known as dark muscles (20).
+Tuna contains high concentrations of vitamin B12, especially in the muscles right beneath the skin, which are known as dark muscles (20).

 Canned tuna also contains a decent amount of vitamin B12.
-In fact, one can (165 grams) of light tuna packed in water contains 85% of the RDI (23).
+In fact, a can (165 grams) of light tuna canned in water contains 115% of the DV (22).